 Thus, I empower product managers, policymakers, and strategists to negotiate success, in terms of profitability, growth, and public good, in the markets for services in which they choose, or have been chosen.
 I’m doing this rolling up my sleeves and joining their effort, teaching courses that are ‘grueling fun’, and reaching them through my book.

-Majid helps organizations implement change in a way that avoids creating new problems.
-Often brought in to work on problems that have frustrated previous efforts, he makes problems easier to work on by setting up conceptual jigs and fixtures around them.
-Then, with creative leaps and critical reasoning, a team can systematically arrive at solutions that are less likely to fail due to gaps and conflicts, or changes in their operating environments.
+In general, I am often brought into difficult projects to work on problems that have frustrated previous efforts.
+I make problems easier to work on by setting up ‘conceptual jigs and fixtures’ around them.
+Then, I help teams make leaps of imagination, bound by critical reasoning, to arrive at solutions that are less likely to fail due to gaps and conflicts, or changes in their operating environments.
 They would not make such leaps, without first trusting me and my judgments.

-Where Majid stands out is that he … comes up with fresh unexpected solutions for complex problems … creating thinking tools that enable you to understand and build on the problems and solutions yourself … with an infectious enthusiasm that makes working with him a pleasure every time. ~ Stephan Jenniskens, RVO.NL
+Where Majid stands out is that he comes up with fresh unexpected solutions for complex problems … creating thinking tools that enable you to understand and build on the problems and solutions yourself. ~ Stephan Jenniskens, former colleague at RVO.NL

-Our thinking shapes our tools, and thereafter our tools shape our thinking.
-By designing tools, Majid designs thinking.
-He is a co-founder of XLAB – a special unit at RVO.NL to solve problems of unusual shape, and in the process develops new tooling, that go on to become a part of the standard toolkit.
-XLAB promotes the credo of civil servants not being afraid to take risks, in introducing new ways of thinking.
+Our thinking shapes our tooling, and thereafter our tooling shapes our thinking.
+When we design tools, we design thinking.
+Thus I am a co-founder of XLAB – a special unit at RVO.NL to solve problems of unusual shape, and in the process develop new thinking and tooling, that eventually become a part of the usual ways.